tsegall/fta/README.md

 }
 ```

-## Date Parsing ##
+## Date Format determination ##

-If you are only interested in parsing dates, then the following example is a good starting point:
+If you are solely interested in determining the format of a date, then the following example is a good starting point:

 ```java
 import java.util.Locale;